Program of Excellence

 U18 Team BC - Canada Winter Games

-Every four (4) years, both male and female Team BC teams are assembled to compete at the Canada Winter Games.
-The Male Team BC is selected through the BC Hockey Male Under 16 Program of Excellence and the female team is selected through the BC Hockey Female Under 18 Program of Excellence.
+Every four (4) years, both men and women Team BC teams are assembled to compete at the Canada Winter Games.
+The Men's Team BC is selected through the BC Hockey Men's Under 16 Program of Excellence and the women's team is selected through the BC Hockey Women's Under 18 Program of Excellence.

 U18 Hockey Canada Program of Excellence

-Through the Female POE and club teams players will receive exposure to Hockey Canada scouts.
+Through the Women's POE and club teams players will receive exposure to Hockey Canada scouts.

 BC Hockey’s Female Program of Excellence (POE) staff consists of B.C.'s top individuals from across the province.